Ayden Museum reopening — 13 months after first open house

 The farm, home and barbecue exhibits have seen much growth, both in items and in space.
 The military exhibit continues to be updated and now includes the history of the Veterans Park on Third Street.

-With many items not conducive to frequent sanitizing procedures, a look but don’t touch police will be in place.
+With many items not conducive to frequent sanitizing procedures, a look-but-don’t-touch policy will be in place.

 For the foreseeable future, the museum will be open to the public 2-5 p.m. every fourth Sunday.
-There is no charge, but donations will be put to good use as the exhibits continue to expand.
+There is no charge, but donations will be used for expansion.